jogyfelix/Tern/README.md

   </div>
 </a>

-Track fuel consumption, calculate costs, and log your vehicle's service history.
+---

+Track fuel, calculate fill-ups, and log service like a pro!
+Tern - your all-in-one app for smart fueling, cost control, and vehicle care.

 ---